-Traditional scale and massing, 'new' property in Stanton by Bridge
+Traditional scale and massing, 'new' property in Stanton by Bridge are to be well defined and enclosed.

 Local streets and spaces will have a wide range of widths and will be enclosed by buildings of different heights.
 The most characterful local examples, however, are likely to have a strong sense of enclosure.
 For example, with strong buildings set forward on plots abutting the street.